Related publications

 If you have an NHS hearing aid, you can get free batteries and repairs from any NHS hearing aid service.
 Ask your audiologist about services in your area.

-If you’re 65 or over, you can get a free pneumococcal jab to protect against illnesses such as pneumonia.
+- You can get a free pneumococcal jab to protect against illnesses such as pneumonia if you're over 65.

-A seasonal COVID-19 booster vaccination is also available to anyone aged 50 or over.
 You should be contacted by the NHS when you are due your booster.
 You will usually be offered it around 6 months after your last COVID-19 vaccine.
 When it’s the right time for you to have it, you can book your booster online.

 If you’re receiving Guarantee Pension Credit or have an NHS LIS certificate, you may be entitled to help with travel costs if you’ve been referred for an appointment by your GP or dentist.
 If you have a medical need for someone to accompany you, you should also be able to claim travel costs for them.